yyang-pplus/yyang-pplus.github.io/_posts/2018-12-29-set-openldap-debug-level-the-correct-way.md

 {% include src/2018-12-29-LDAP-global-vs-handle-options/ldap-debug-enums.hpp %}
 ```

-Another quirky about setting LDAP debug level is that, apparently, it only works correctly if it is set to global options before opening any connections; In other words, it doesn't work if it is set to an individual LDAP handle which is gotten by calling `ldap_initialize()`.
+Another quirky about setting LDAP debug level is that, apparently, it only works correctly if it is set to global options before opening any connections; In other words, it doesn't work if it is set to an individual LDAP handle which is got by calling `ldap_initialize()`.

 # Solution